 What customers are saying

-Amazon has the Crush 360º Trail Camera rated at 3.9 stars.
+Customers give the Crush 360º Trail Camera a fairly high rating.
 There were some noteworthy comments made in some of the reviews.

 One customer said that the camera caught a person walking over 50 yards from the camera in clear motion picture.
 That gives the camera a very impressive range for it’s PIR sensor and the quality of it’s photos.